-Important information about some of the other ingredients of Abacavir tablets This medicine contains less than 1 mmol sodium (23 mg) per dosage unit, that is to say essentially 'sodium-free'
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.

-3. How to use Abacavir
+3. How to take Abacavir

-Always use this medicine exactly as your doctor has told you.
+Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
 Swallow the tablets with some water.
 Abacavir can be taken with or without food.